-Despite the recent downturn in SUV sales, a somewhat aging platform and less-than-stellar fuel economy, the 2008 Ford Explorer continues to sell strongly.
-Powerful owner loyalty, a reasonable size and the option of a potent V8 engine all contribute to the Explorer's success, and it makes a great choice for families looking to get away from a full-sized SUV, as well as for those who need the ground clearance and four-wheel-drive capability that only a body-on-frame SUV can provide.
+Despite the recent downturn in SUV sales, a somewhat aging platform and less-than-stellar fuel economy, the 2009 Ford Explorer continues to populate Ford showrooms.
+Powerful owner loyalty, a reasonable size and the option of a potent V8 engine all contribute to the Explorer's appeal, and it makes a great choice for families looking to get away from a full-sized SUV, as well as for those who need the ground clearance and four-wheel-drive capability that only a body-on-frame SUV can provide.
 Although the Explorer has plenty of newer competition, both domestic and foreign, few offer the combination of an attractive price, three-row seating, a powerful V8 engine and the Explorer's 7,300-pound tow rating.

-Driving Impressions Thanks to a sturdy frame and revised suspension, the 2008 Ford Explorer is noticeably smoother and more stable out on the highway than past versions.
-It's also quieter, making for...easy conversation between occupants in separate rows.
+Driving Impressions Thanks to a sturdy frame and recently revised suspension, the 2009 Ford Explorer is noticeably smoother and more stable out on the highway than past versions.
+It's also quieter, making...for easy conversation between occupants in separate rows.
 Moreover, the Explorer is more responsive around town and, when equipped with the V8 and six-speed automatic transmission, is the most powerful model yet, although we found the V6 had more than enough output to meet our daily-driver demands.
 While both ride and handling are improved all around, the balance remains very much in favor of comfort, with handling characteristics that fall short of more car-like competitors, such as the Nissan Pathfinder.

 Power-Folding Third Row

 Not only do the two rear rows fold almost perfectly flat, but the third row is available with a power folding option that makes it easy to transform the Explorer from people-mover to cargo-hauler and back at the push of a button.

 Interior Peace and Quiet